GuTory/Gutory/README.md

 ## Hi there!

-This is Kristóf Tóth from Hungary, located in the Netherlands.

-Currently pursuing my Master's degree @ UM.
+This is Kristóf Tóth from Hungary, located in the Netherlands pursuing my Master's program & Maastricht University.

-I'm exploring the possibilities of text summarization with different transformer models, and if retrieval-augmented generation (RAG) for context injection can cause any kind of performance improvement.
+I'm exploring the possibilities of text summarization with different transformer models, and researching if retrieval-augmented generation (RAG) for context injection can cause any kind of performance improvement.

-This is my thesis topic.
+I was a software developer intern @ SAP Hungary, where I helped customers eliminate their issues with large-scale systems.

 ### Interests and knowledge

-- Web development: Spring Boot, Angular, Nex.js
+- Web development: Spring Boot, Angular, Next.js
-- Data Science/Machine Learning: Pandas, PyTorch
+- Data Science/Machine Learning: Pandas, PyTorch, Huggingface

 <!--
 **GuTory/Gutory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.